Guide to mobile SIMs for kids, teenagers and families

 How to choose the right data plan for your child

-Several providers aimed at the youth market, including Voxi (Vodafone’s little sibling) and Smarty (which uses the Three network), specialise in offering SIM only deals for the younger market.
+Several providers aimed at the youth market, including VOXI (Vodafone’s little sibling) and SMARTY (which uses the Three network), specialise in offering SIM only deals for the younger market.
 These come with a chunk of data along with unlimited usage for social media and messaging apps, so all those hours your child spends on TikTok, YouTube, Facebook and the like won’t touch their data allowance, making a smaller (and cheaper) data allowance last much longer.

 Consider setting up a spending cap